-I’ve just made my first batch of Paleo-friendly beef jerky and the results are so good that I thought I’d share it with you.
+I just made my first batch of Paleo beef jerky and the results are so good that I thought I’d share it with you.
 My entire house smells of beef jerky right now and it’s driving my dog crazy – poor thing.

-I’ve been gradually getting more and more into eating a paleo diet and wanted to see if I could find a recipe that I could use for making beef jerky that would be suitable = no soy sauce, besides other things.
-I was sent two really good examples of paleo jerky recipes from @paleoonabudget via Twitter (love how social tools connect us) and thought they both sounded good enough to try.
+I’ve been gradually getting more and more serious about eating a paleo diet as a lifestyle and wanted to see if I could find a recipe that I could use for making beef jerky that would be suitable = no soy sauce, besides other things.
+I was sent two really good examples of paleo jerky recipes from @paleoonabudget via Twitter (love how social tools connect us) and thought that they both sounded good enough to try.
 Here they are: Food Lover’s Kitchen Beef Jerky, and Jen’s Gone Paleo Really Tasty Beef Jerky.

-Always one to tinker and mess with something, I adjusted and combined pieces from both to come up with one that sounded good to me.
+Always one to tinker and hack with something, I adjusted and combined aspects from both recipes to come up with one that sounded good to me.
 Here’s what I ended up with:

 - Flank steak as lean as possible (grass-fed), trim any excess fat

 - 1 cup raw coconut aminos (it’s a substitute for soy sauce)

 - 1 cup of organic apple juice (make sure there are no additives)

 - 1 cup of pineapple juice (again, no additives)

 - Lime juice (not in the marinade)

 I used a nice cut of flank steak (personal preference) and made sure to trim off all excess fat, although there was hardly any.
 I put the steak in the freezer for an hour or two to make slicing it into thin strips a little easier.